 Can insurers move faster, save costs, and deliver a better customer experience all at once?

 Insurers are under pressure to move faster, lower costs, and deliver a better claims experience.
+In fact, 82% of insurance executives admit it takes more than 30 days to close a claim.
 Unfortunately, it’s simply not possible with outdated systems and manual processes that slow everything down.
 However, smart insurance claims automation is how forward-looking carriers are solving that.

-This article is a deep dive into insurance claims automation: What is claims automation, really?
+This article is a deep dive into insurance claims automation: What is it, really?
 We’ll walk through how it works, why it matters, and how insurers like Tokio Marine are already seeing millions in savings by plugging claims leakage with smarter automation.

 You’ll also find helpful links to blog posts, product info, and real-world case studies if you want to go deeper.
 It answers key questions insurers are asking about what it is, how it works, and why it matters.
 You’ll also find helpful links to blog posts, use cases, and case studies for further reading.